jorgebastida/gordon/README.md

 Why should you use this project?
 -----------------------------------

 Because this project doesn't introduces anything new.
-Gordon is a thin layer of sugar around the fact that writing CloudFormation templates by hand is a nightmare and some conventions around how to structure a project using Lambdas... and not much more, which is great!
+Gordon is just a thin layer of sugar around AWS services and few conventions, which makes deploying and wiring Lambdas really easy.

+Under the hood, gordon just generates self-contained CloudFormation templates... which is great!

-Why introduce yet-another framework when you can build lambdas using tools you already know (``pip``, ``npm``, ``grunt``, ``gulp``, ``gradle``, ``Makefile``...) and deploy them using a service Amazon cares about and maintains?
+Why introduce yet-another framework when you can build lambdas using AWS services and tools you already know how to use (``pip``, ``npm``, ``grunt``, ``gulp``, ``gradle``, ``Makefile``...)

 Keep it simple! 😀